Coconut Banana Macadamia Nut Pancakes with Coconut Syrup. Guava Mango Mimosas. Tropical Fruit Salad. Also known as Mother's Day Brunch Hawaiian Style

 - 1 cup canned coconut milk

-- 3 tsp arrowroot starch ( or cornstarch)
+- 3 teaspoon arrowroot starch ( or cornstarch)

 - Chopped macadamia nuts, Banana slices, Toasted shredded coconut